As a certified professional organizer — and a human being who cares about your heart, as well as your home — I’ve got two questions for you:

 Those two questions might not seem connected, but believe me — they are.

-Here’s something I’ve noticed, after 1,000s of hours of on-the-job experience with over 140 clients:
+Here’s something I’ve noticed, after 1,000s of hours of on-the-job experience with a couple of hundred clients:

 But to create lasting peace of mind — the kind that truly changes your quality of life — you’ve got to be kind to yourself, like yourself, and trust that you’re doing enough.
 Every day.